What We Do

-BROKERING CONNECTIONS: Building strategic partnerships and fostering relationships across the arts landscape in Australia
+BROKERING CONNECTIONS: Building strategic partnerships across the creative landscape in Australia

-KNOWLEDGE EXCHANGE: Creating content and establishing platforms for sharing resources, knowledge and best-practice examples of Australian and International resources and knowledge, like the Creative Equity Toolkit
+KNOWLEDGE EXCHANGE: Creating content and establishing platforms for sharing Australian and International resources and knowledge, like the Creative Equity Toolkit

 PROJECTS: Designing and implementing strategic projects that influence sector change and position artists as advocates

 “We are often searching for a new way to learn from Australia’s cultural past, to dream it forward into a place that more closely resembles Australia’s complex cultural realities.”

 DARTS is led by culturally and linguistically diverse (CALD) artists and cultural workers.
 Our work is grounded in the theory and practice of cultural studies that engage critical ideas of representation, cultural rights, integrity and autonomy.
 We work intersectionally with artists, groups, communities and organisations of diverse abilities, sexualities, genders, ages, languages and socioeconomic status, recognising that ethno-cultural diversity cannot be viewed in isolation from other systemic barriers to access and participation.